choishingwan/PRS-Tutorial/docs/plink.md

 ln -s EUR.QC.adj.bim EUR.QC.bim
 ```

-We can then generate a new genotype file with the alleles flipped so that the alleles in the base and target data match:
+3. Generate a new genotype file with the alleles flipped so that the alleles in the base and target data match:
 ```bash
 plink \
     --bfile EUR.QC \